holochain/holochain-infra/README.md

 	 - export entities like packages, apps, or machine configurations via the flake outputs, the projects `public API` so to speak.
 	 - are responsible for everything seen in the output of `nix flake show`.

-**nixos modules** contain configuration for linux or macos hosts.

-**flake-parts modules** export entities like packages, apps, or machine configurations via the flake outputs, the projects `public API` so to speak.

-**flake-parts modules** are responsible for everything seen in the output of `nix flake show`.

 A new flake module can be added by creating a new file under `./modules/flake-parts`.
 (Or a new directory containing a `default.nix` file)

 A template for initializing new modules is located under `./modules/flake-parts/_template.nix`.